Skparab1/javascript-inkball/README.md

     - bounces in correct direction off of walls
     - balls bounce off of each other in correct angle
     - bounces in WRONG direction when it hits lines
+      - sometimes the ball doesn't make the line disappear and does not change direction at all.

   - getting into hole
     - works
     - tells when ball in wrong hole

+  -

 fyi i'm using the processing editor for this project